SindriaInc/python/readme.md

 # Python

-A custom python docker image with uid 1000.
+A custom python base image with uid 1000.